ulizel/zombiegpt/README.md

 - Test mode and God mode

 Work in progress:
-- General bug fixing
-- Game balancing
+- Making it more playable! lol
-- Adding new weapons (not that easy!)
+- Adding new fun weapons (not that easy but a main objective!)
+- Better sound effects, hopefully
+- Balancing

 **To install:**
 Simply download the file zombieGBT.html and run it in your favorite browser!